 Does anyone have any ideas for me?
 Thanks

 Wraps are always good and easy to eat, too.
 Chicken or egg salad, ham and cheese, any cold cuts, or even leftover meatloaf or pot roast or roast chicken.
 I pack my husband's (and my own) lunch, and I do try to add some variety, like some fresh veggies or fruit, plus chips or a cookie.
 One of my current favorites is ham and cheese with mayo and sliced bell pepper.
 There are SO many options, I don't really know where to start (or stop, apparently!).

 You could put chopped ham and cheese on a bun, and at lunch time they can microwave it for a few seconds until the cheese melts.
 Meatloaf sandwiches using homemade meatloaf is good, as is homemade egg salad or chicken salad.
-When you cook dinner for the family, cook a little extra and put it in microwave-safe containers for their lunches.
-I always packed fruit, snack and a napkin in my families lunch bags along with the sandwich.

 I buy a rotisserie chicken and debone it.
 Dh gets chicken sandwiches with lettuce, cheese, hummus spread and a small pepper (but not too hot) on the side for the sandwich in addition to: 1 bag cookies; 1 bag mixed nuts, mini shredded wheats, and some dried fruit; 1 bag chocolate covered raisins, dried fruit, peasut butter filled pretzels; 1 protein granola bar; 1 Joint Juice beverage, 1 bag with celery, a pickle, cabbage and carrots, 1 Nonni's Biscotti, one healthy high carb granola bar; and a banana.